Skip to content

 Overall Architecture

-TF-TTCL executes a three-step loop upon the arrival of each test sample: (1) Semantic Query Augmentation (SQA)—three roles (Teacher/Tutor/Student) generate diverse reasoning trajectories; (2) Contrastive Experience Distillation (CED)—trajectories are partitioned into positive and negative samples, and textual rules are distilled from the contrast; (3) Contextual Rule Retrieval (CRR)—relevant rules are retrieved from the rule bank to guide current inference.
-All roles share the same frozen LLM, differentiated only by distinct system prompts and decoding configurations.
+TF-TTCL executes a three-step cycle for each arriving test sample: (1) Semantic Query Augmentation (SQA) uses three roles—Teacher, Tutor, and Student—to generate diverse reasoning trajectories.
+(2) Contrastive Experience Distillation (CED) classifies trajectories into positive and negative samples and distills textual rules from the contrast.
+(3) Contextual Rule Retrieval (CRR) retrieves relevant rules from the rule bank to guide the current inference.
+All roles share the same frozen LLM, utilizing only different system prompts and decoding configurations.
+This loop updates no parameters; only the rule bank within the context is "updated."

 Key Designs